DanielW-A/DanielW-A.github.io/README.md

 ### How to use it

 - Navigate to https://danielw-a.github.io/.
-- Switch type of model (Hidden Markov model or Markov Chain) at the top, the default is Markov Chain.
+- Switch type of model (hidden Markov model or Markov chain) at the top, the default is Markov chain.

 ##### Create a model